what we do.

 Mobile pop-up markets

-Our mobile pop-up markets bring recovered surplus food directly to individuals in need, offering a convenient and dignified shopping experience.
+Our mobile pop-up markets provide surplus food to those in need.
+This way, we create a convenient and respectful shopping experience.

-• PWYC in action -- ensures access to healthy food while preserving dignity, allowing individuals to pay what they can afford, or nothing at all
+• This is our PWYC in action, which ensures access to healthy food in a dignified way.
+Individuals can pay what they can afford or nothing at all.

-• Target underserved communities, such as food deserts, where access to grocery stores is limited and public transportation options are scarce.
-This ensures that those who need help the most can easily access our services.
+• Focus on underserved areas, like food deserts.
+These places have few grocery stores and limited public transport.
+This ensures that those who need help can access our services without difficulty.

-• Effectively serve populations often overlooked by larger food assistance programs, bringing food to where it’s most needed
+• Serve populations often missed by big food programs.
+Bring food to where it is needed most.

-• Foster community empowerment and solidarity, allowing neighbors to connect and share resources in a supportive environment
+• Build community strength and unity.
+Neighbors can connect and share resources in a supportive space.

 Hyper-local partnerships

 We understand that real, lasting change requires trust and collaboration within communities.
-Our hyper-local partnerships are integral to our mission, ensuring that our efforts are both effective and deeply rooted in the neighborhoods we serve.
+Our local partnerships are key to our mission.
+They help make our efforts effective and grounded in the neighborhoods we serve.

-• Partnerships with community-based groups, churches, schools, and small businesses that are already known and trusted within specific communities
+• Partner with community groups, churches, schools, and small businesses.
+These are trusted names in the community.

-• Leverage the expertise and resources of our local partners to enhance the reach and effectiveness of our work, amplifying our impact through collaboration
+• Use the knowledge and resources of our local partners to boost our work's reach and effectiveness.
+Together, we can make a bigger impact through collaboration.

 *Infographic provided by The Capital Area Food Bank.